 Another challenge was in the format of the quotes.
 Again, the design had to work both across the whole card and carrier composition as also on the card when isolated.
 I found a good nominee in a rough but popular translation of an Erasmus quote, 'When I get a little money I buy books and if any is left I buy food and clothes.".

 The first part - "When I get a little money I buy books" - which is the part that will fit across the card itself works perfectly well without the second half of the line (in fact it's just about the perfect sentiment for a Waterstones gift card!)

 For the other 'quote' cards I was obliged to write my own copy to fit the format!
 I re-used a line I had created for a poster, "Treat Your Shelf To A New Book".

-I used the '[Verb] Sleep Repeat' format to create a young, fun Andy-Smith-inspired card with "Read Sleep Repeat".
+My final 'message' card used the '[Verb] Sleep Repeat' format to create a young, fun Andy-Smith-inspired card - "Read Sleep Repeat".
 Again, "Read" was the part that sat on the card and thus worked perfectly in isolation as well as with the full artwork.

 These cards all featured a logo lockup I had designed to be clear on the card without disrupting the resign: a Waterstones 'W' logo within a jaunty lozenge shape, both elements to be recoloured as appropriate to the artwork.

 Meanwhile we had decided that a subset of the range should instead feature our W centrally on the card and the artwork should be a frame for it.